15+ Consignment Shops Near You (And Online)

 Worthy is a great place to sell your fine jewelry on consignment.
 You can sell anything from diamond rings to watches to bracelets.
 Here’s how it works.

-You send your jewelry pieces to Worthy with their secured delivery program.
-When it arrives, your jewelry will be checked in and placed in Worthy’s tracking system.
+You send your jewelry to Worthy with their secure delivery program.
+When it arrives, your jewelry is checked in and placed in Worthy’s tracking system.

 From there, they’ll have any stones graded by a professionally certified lab.
 After that, they’ll clean and polish it and take professional photos.